 Humans are complex.
 As businesses decide to digitise their experience, they move quickly creating digital solutions they believe their customers need.
 More often than not, they create solutions which are not considered, have poor usability, and don’t actually help customers with what they need.
 Low adoption, wasted investment and poor customer experience is often the result.

 ‘Digital’ is just one channel within a much larger customer experience ecosystem.
 While it's true that some customers are looking for ways to interact digitally, your customer base and their needs are far more diverse than you realise.
 More commonly, customers desire an omni-channel experience that has a consistent look and feel throughout their journey.
-Focusing on communications and the way your organisations communicates with customers is key part to building this consistency.
+Focusing on communications and the way your organisation communicates with customers is key to building consistency.

-While you may be thinking it's time to improve your operations and service offerings via Digital Transformation, or perhaps you have already started, the first step in delivering a truly delightful experience for all your customers is putting yourself in your their shoes and understanding the experience from their perspective.
+While you may be thinking it's time to improve your operations and service offerings via Digital Transformation, or perhaps you have already started, the first step in delivering a truly delightful experience for your customers is putting yourself in your their shoes and understanding the experience from their perspective.
 Empathy and Design Thinking are core to being able to achieve this.